Clonal deletion

 In immunology, clonal deletion is the process of removing T and B lymphocytes from the immune system repertoire.
 The process of clonal deletion helps prevent recognition and destruction of the self host cells, making it a type of negative selection.
 Ultimately, clonal deletion plays a role in central tolerance.
-Clonal deletion can help protect individuals against autoimmunity, which is when an organism produces and immune response on its own cells.
+Clonal deletion can help protect individuals against autoimmunity, which is when an organism produces an immune response on its own cells.
 It is one of many methods used by the body in immune tolerance.

 Discovery

 Central tolerance and clonal deletion did not get much attention in the early years of immunology.
 Frank Macfarlane Burnet was the first to suggest the idea of clonal deletion.
 A couple key findings helped Burnet's in this discovery.
 In 1936, Erich Traub demonstrated that when a developing mouse in the uterus is infected with a virus, once it is born it will elicit no antibody response to that same virus.
 Whereas a mouse that develops normally with no viral introduction during development, will develop an immune response to the same virus when infected after birth.
 Then in 1945, Ray David Owen observed that non-identical cattle twins were unable to reject blood from one another when the cattle had different blood types.
 The combination of Traub's evidence and Owens' observations helped Burnet and his partner, Frank Fenner, to propose that 'self' markers for host cells were determined at an embryonic state.
 Burnet was then able to hypothesize, in 1959, the clonal selection hypothesis.
 In part of this hypothesis, Burnet stated that an auto-reactive lymphocyte would be terminated before maturation in order to prevent further proliferation.
 Burnet, and others, would then go on to win the Nobel Prize in 1960 for their contributions to immunological tolerance.
 Now, clonal deletion has been a broadly discussed topic in immunology and transplantation for the past decades.